 Not many of us like to recall the 2017 blunder that was Billy McFarland’s Fyre Festival.
 But one of the many useful lessons we learned from the failed event was that consumers respond very well to celebrities advocating for something.

 Such was the case with the marketing campaign leading up to Fyre Festival, consisting of famous social media influencers promoting the event on social channels.

-If you can pair your brand with the right Facebook content creators in your industry, you’ll have a leg up on your competition by presenting your brand through the lens of a revered icon.
+Another one of the benefits of Facebook Ads is that if you can pair your brand with the right Facebook content creators in your industry, you’ll have a leg up on your competition by presenting your brand through the lens of a revered icon.